johnanisere/Candle-Light/README.md

 # Candle-Light
-Treatment Planning Software for external beam therapy
+Candle Light is an experimental software for optimizing FORWARD treatment planning in external beam therapy